top of page

 Eligibility: Must be low-income, first-generation high school juniors who live in Northern California

-This program is an immersive, on-campus experience centered around the health sciences and medicine.
-Students are mentored by medical professionals, faculty, and university students.
-Students can expect to attend lectures, participate in professional development workshops, make key connections at Stanford Medicine networking events, and hone research skills on a public health disparities research project.
+This program is an on-campus experience centered around the health sciences and medicine.
+You will be mentored by medical professionals, faculty, and university students.
+You will attend lectures, participate in professional development workshops, make connections at Stanford Medicine networking events, and work on a research project on public health disparities.
+You will be placed in a hospital internship where you can apply the knowledge acquired in the classroom portion of the program.
+They will gain experience in laboratory work and patient interaction.

 Subject areas: Engineering